pimalaya/himalaya/README.md

 Just run `himalaya`, the wizard will help you to configure your default account.

+Accounts can be (re)configured via the wizard using the command `himalaya account configure <name>`.

 You can also manually edit your own configuration, from scratch:

 - Copy the content of the documented [`./config.sample.toml`](./config.sample.toml)